Skip to content

 Synchronous contact - Scheduled/planned

-There will be live online tutorials and other synchronous activities.
-A normal pattern of contact time will be around one hour per fortnight over the 12 weeks, therefore 6 hours per 15 credit module, although additional sessions may be added if a tutor identifies a need.
-Scheduled tutorials are likely to be held during the morning or evening to accommodate student work schedules.
+Contact time with tutors will vary between modules.
+There will be synchronous (live) tutorials and teaching activities using the VLE.
+Scheduled online teaching may be held in the evening to accommodate your work schedule.
+For fully online modules, a normal pattern of synchronous contact time will be around 1 hour per fortnight over 12 weeks, thus 6 hours per 15 credit module, although additional sessions may be added if a tutor identifies a need.

 Asynchronous contact - Unscheduled

-Students are expected to participate fully in the programme of study, engage actively with learning opportunities including any scheduled sessions.
-Students will be expected to spend 2 hours per week in unscheduled contact over 12 weeks, through activities, chat rooms and discussion boards.
-This will allow students to have access to a range of material and learning resources which they can access at a time convenient to them.
+Additional contact time will be through chat rooms and discussion boards which will be flexible.
+This will allow you to have access to a range of material and learning resources which they can access at a time convenient to them but remains a means of sustaining contact with tutors.

 Independent self-study

-In addition to the online tutorials, and asynchronous activities within the online learning environment, you are expected to undertake around 7-8 hours of personal self-study a week.
-This will involve reading journal articles and books, working on individual and group projects and undertaking online research.
+In addition to the directed online study, scheduled exercises and virtual seminars within the online learning environment, you are expected to undertake around 6 hours per week of guided independent study.

 Duration